-Furniture shops in Malaysia
+Furniture shops in Kuala Lumpur

 Finding nice furniture in KL may feel hopeless – most branded furniture comes with a hefty price tag and at first glance our Swedish friends with the famous meatballs seem to be your only hope.
 But fear not, there are other good furniture shops and KL is full of beautiful Asian furniture – whether it is teak, antiques or “antiques” you are after.